 Frequently asked questions

 Bottom line: Modern obesity medicine works because researchers learned to mimic the gut hormones your body uses to control appetite.
 The more of those signals a drug activates, the stronger the effect — but more receptors also mean more complexity and longer development timelines.
-The two FDA-approved options (semaglutide and tirzepatide) are highly effective for most patients; whichever you start with, the science behind it has been studied for decades.
+FDA-approved options (semaglutide and tirzepatide) are highly effective for most patients; whichever you start with, the science behind it has been studied for decades.

 Curious which medication fits your situation?